Our Curriculum

 -

 Children start to learn about the world around them from the moment they are born.
-The care and education offered by our settings help children to continue to do this by providing all the children with interesting activities that are appropriate for their age and stage of development.
+The care and education offered by our settings help children to continue to do this by providing each Unique Child with a safe and secure Enabling Environment with interesting activities and experiences that are appropriate for their age and stage of development.

 There are seven areas of learning and development that must shape educational programmes in early years settings.